JamesWoolfenden/terraform-for-data/docs/lesson1.md

 ```
 Just the Tags are new.

-This somehow detected the change in configuration, you can eliminate the "drift" by executing Apply again.
+This somehow detected the change in configuration.
+You can eliminate the "drift" by executing Terraform Apply again.

+### Idempotency

+Configuration managament tools are generally Idempotent.

 If you execute your AWS command: